nibalizer/alphabot/README.txt

 	- Sort the list of trips only when trips are added, instead of every time a command is executed by trailbot.

+	- Update google doc trip description when @edit is done.

 	- Increase overall snarky attitude, find more ways to comment on things.

-	- Update the google doc with the new trip info after an @edit.

 	- Add better error handling or new bits to sort_trips() for parsing trips with dates to datetime objects.
 Also handle multiple dates in one trip.